GovReady/govready-q/README.md

 	python3 manage.py load_modules
 	python3 manage.py runserver

+The module dependency diagrams also require that you have `graphviz` installed (e.g. `apt-get install graphviz`).

 ### Testing

 To run the integration tests you'll also need to install `chromedriver` e.g., `brew install chromedriver`